Punctuation Marks

 Use commas to set off the name or title of a person being directly addressed in writing.

-• For example: John, can you pass the salt?
+• John, can you pass the salt?

 Additionally, use commas to introduce and separate a quotation from the rest of the sentence.

-• For example: She said, “I’ll be there at 5 o’clock.
+• She said, “I’ll be there at 5 o’clock.

 2. Dates, Addresses, and Numbers: